Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Advanced INP Optimization with Task Scheduling

 Interaction to Next Paint (INP) measures how quickly your page responds to user interactions.
-Poor INP almost always stems from long tasks blocking the main thread.
-Let’s explore advanced techniques to break up these tasks and keep your UI responsive.
+Poor INP almost always stems from the same culprit: long tasks blocking the main thread.

 Understanding Long Tasks

 Any JavaScript execution that runs for more than 50 milliseconds is considered a long task.
-When a long task is running, the browser cannot respond to user input—clicks, taps, and keystrokes are queued up waiting for the main thread to become available.
+During that time, the browser cannot respond to user input—clicks, taps, keystrokes all get queued up, waiting.

-// ❌ Bad: Blocks the main thread for a long time
+// Blocks the main thread for a long time

 function processAllData(items) {